23 June 2014 at 10.03am | 1 Comment

 Throughout his career Strauss revelled in the soprano voice.
 Ariadne auf Naxos includes three of his great soprano roles: the passionate and lyrical Ariadne, the flamboyant Zerbinetta (one of the hardest roles in the coloratura repertory) and the intense and enthusiastic Composer, a role written for the great German soprano Lotte Lehmann.

-Antonio Pappano conducts the cast and the Orchestra of the Royal Opera House in concert at the Symphony Hall, Birmingham, on 6 July 2014.
-Tickets are still available.
+Antonio Pappano conducts the cast and the Orchestra of the Royal Opera House in concert on 8 February 2016.
+Tickets are available here.